- Academic Programs & Policies

 Primary academic advising for students in the Hixson-Lied College of Fine and Performing Arts is provided by the student’s home school.
 A faculty advisor is assigned by the department or school to help students plan their academic careers and select appropriate courses.
 Incoming freshmen are counseled during New Student Enrollment by specially trained advisors.
 Students are responsible for meeting with their academic advisors on a regular basis so that timely and appropriate counsel can be received.
 Students should contact their department or school office for more information on advising policies and procedures.
 The Dean’s Office is also available upon referral, but the school is the principal source for advising information.

-Students wishing to include credits transferred from another institution in their program of study must submit a transcript to the UNL Office of Admissions.
+Students wishing to include credits transferred from another institution in their program of study must submit a transcript to the Office of Admissions.
 The Dean’s Office will complete an evaluation of transfer credit upon receipt of Courses Presented for Transfer from the Office of Admissions.
-Students who have previously had transfer credits evaluated in another UNL college must have the credits reevaluated upon entering the Hixson-Lied College of Fine and Performing Arts.
+Students who have previously had transfer credits evaluated in another University of Nebraska–Lincoln college must have the credits reevaluated upon entering the Hixson-Lied College of Fine and Performing Arts.

 The applicability of transfer credits toward major requirements is determined by the school offering the major.
 Students who wish to apply transfer credits toward major requirements or who wish to request any waiver or substitution of requirements must complete a Request for Waiver or Substitution form.
 The Request for Waiver or Substitution must first be approved by the appropriate advisor (listed below) and school director, before being forwarded to the Dean’s Office for final approval.
 Requests for waiver or substitution involving courses not offered by the student’s home school must have the approval (on the Request for Waiver or Substitution form) of the appropriate UNL department.